paradime-io/social-media-data-modeling-challenge/README.md

 # **Insights 📊**

+## **Excecutive Summary ⛳️**

+This analysis focuses exclusively on trending YouTube videos, excluding non-trending content.
+Among trending videos, creators can boost engagement rates by keeping videos under 15 minutes, using captions for accessibility, crafting concise titles with fewer than 7 words, and optimizing descriptions under 300 characters.
+Including emojis in titles and descriptions, using expressive faces and text in thumbnails, and publishing on Fridays and Thursdays further enhance engagement.
+Focus should be on adding quality video tags, quantity does not matter.
+Lastly, as engagement increases, it leads to a substantial rise in video views, directly impacting revenue.

 ### **Note 📝** -
-When analyzing success metrics, average was used for balanced representation when video counts were nearly equal across segments.
-Otherwise, the median was applied to minimize the impact of outliers and skewed distributions.
+While analyzing success metrics, the average was used for balanced representation when video counts were nearly equal across segments.
+In cases of uneven distribution, the median was applied to reduce the impact of outliers and skewed data.

 ### **Familiarizing with the dataset 🔎**
 Here’s an overview of the key values present in the analyzed dataset.